diansteve/portfolio-2/content/portfolio/sync-the-city.md

 ## [**See the tool**](https://jason-bixon.shinyapps.io/sync_map) | [**See the code**](https://github.com/syncthecity/shinymap)

 #### What it is:
-* A tool for nonprofits
+* A tool for nonprofit organizations in Baltimore City
+* Duplication of resources and effort hinder success
+* Identify who is working on what, where, and with whom
+* Allow for more effective collaboration and resource allocation

 #### What I did:
+* Developed interactive visualizations for user exploration
+* Prioritized feature development for Minimum Viable Product
-* Built a Shiny web application
+* Built and deployed a Shiny web application

 #### What I learned:
+* Web Development
+  + Shiny
+  + Bootstrap
+  + Reactive programming
+  + Front-end design
-* Shiny
+* Web Mapping
-* Leaflet
+  + Leaflet
+  + Map projections and transformations

 #### Why it interests me:
-* Nonprofits
-* Social Entrepreneurship
+* Enabling organizations with social justice missions is important
+* Allowing users to explore data themselves can open opportunities
+* Building a tool instead of an analysis requires a different approach
+* Designing for non-technical audiences is a challenge